Juicy Pasta with Prosciutto and Cherry Tomatoes

 Step 3: Cook the Pasta

-Add the cooked and drained pasta to the roasting dish with the tomatoes and prosciutto.
+Add the cooked pasta directly to the roasting dish with the warm roasted tomatoes and prosciutto.